mozsearch/mozsearch/docs/aws.md

 python venv now.
 See https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/ for more on installing venv, but on ubuntu you should be able to run `apt install python3-venv`.

+> Note for Nix users: you don't need to setup a venv, the right Python packages
+> are provided by our devShell.

 ```
 # RUN THESE COMMANDS OUTSIDE THE VM!